-I am based in Newcastle upon Tyne, UK
+I am mostly based in Newcastle upon Tyne, UK

-I am an editor/researcher/co-founder of CRUMB the online resource for curators of media art
+I am co-founder of CRUMB the online resource for curators of media art

 I have a Masters degree from CCS at Bard, and a PhD from the University of Sunderland.

-I teach on the Masters course in Curating within the Faculty of Arts, Design and Media at Sunderland
+I helped develop and taught on the Masters course in Curating within the Faculty of Arts, Design and Media at the Universtiy of Sunderland

 I have worked as an editor/researcher with the Banff New Media Institute, Canada (2000-2009)